United Township High School

 United Township High School, also known as UTHS or UT, is a public four-year high school located in East Moline, Illinois, a city in Rock Island County, in the United States.
 The school is the only public high school in the city of East Moline, and is part of United Township High School District 30.

+Boundary

+Within Rock Island County, the district includes most of East Moline and all of Barstow, Campbell's Island, Carbon Cliff, Hampton, and Silvis, as well as a portion of Moline.
+Within Henry County, the district includes the central portion of Colona.

-UTHS is served by the feeder schools of East Moline School District #37, Silvis School District #34, Hampton School District #29, Carbon Cliff-Barstow School District #36, Colona School District #190 which provide elementary and middle school educations for the residents of East Moline, Silvis, Carbon Cliff, Barstow and Hampton in Rock Island County, and the city of Colona in Henry County.
+UTHS is served by the feeder schools of East Moline School District #37, Silvis School District #34, Hampton School District #29, Carbon Cliff-Barstow School District #36, and Colona School District #190.

 Academics

 United Township High School provides course work in the following academic departments: